MYSTIC: History

-Targets

-As of 2013, the NSA collected the metadata of phone calls from five entire countries, according to a report by The Intercept from May 19, 2014: Mexico, the Philippines, Kenya, the Bahamas and an initially unidentified country.
+On March 18, 2014, the existence of the program was published in The Washington Post, based upon documents leaked by Snowden.
+On May 19, The Intercept identified Mexico, the Philippines, Kenya, the Bahamas and an initially unidentified country as targets of NSA's metadata collection.
 For the latter two countries, the NSA not only collected the metadata, but also the content of phone calls.
 This took place under the SOMALGET sub-program.

-The NSA documents purport that unlawful mass surveillance of the Bahamas resulted in the apprehension of narcotics traffickers.
-The US government has also not yet shared information with the Bahamas, despite indicating that it would.

 Afghanistan

 In March 2014, former NSA Deputy Director John C. Inglis had already said that the other country was Iraq, but on May 19, an analysis published on the website Cryptome identified the country as Afghanistan.
 Several days later, on May 23, WikiLeaks also reported that Afghanistan was the country of which the NSA collected nearly all phone calls.

 On September 9, 2015, US Director of National Intelligence James Clapper said that the disclosure of what reporters believed to be the MYSTIC and/or SOMALGET program, led the Afghan government to immediately close down an important intelligence program, that "was the single most important source of force protection and warning for our people in Afghanistan", according to Clapper.